 When needed to model multiple water heater replacements, use the 5 to 24-Unit Workbook to generate savings information.
 Incorporate the savings information and costs into NEAT's Itemized Cost Tab.
 Building owners may opt to replace existing domestic hot water heating systems that do not meet a minimum 0.80 SIR test as a part of their contribution toward the weatherization of the building.
-The owner's contribution shall be equal to or exceed the buy-down amount needed to reach an SIR of 0.80.
+The owner's contribution shall be equal to or exceed the buydown amount needed to reach an SIR of 0.80.
 The replacement system shall be properly sized.
 All work will follow the Wisconsin Commercial Building Code, any commissioning requirements that apply, or other codes and regulations by the authority having jurisdiction.

-- 1. Gas to gas replacements or system conversion: Replace the water heating system if the replacement has a minimum 0.80 SIR when modeled with the energy audit.
-The replacement water heater shall be one of the following: - a.
-Power vented and have a minimum .67 EF or .64 UEF (for 40- and 50-gallon units). - i.
-30-gallon water heaters shall have a minimum .63 EF or .60 UEF and maybe installed only when the unit cannot be upgraded to a 40-gallon unit. - b.
-An indirect water heater working with a high-efficiency boiler system. - c.
-A heat pump water heater with an EF of 2.0 or greater. - d.
-One of the units listed above with a solar component.
-Solar water heaters shall be modeled in the NEAT itemized Cost tab. - 2.
-Fuel switch water heater conversions: Fuel switching water heating systems from electric to gas or LP to natural gas is allowed when the total cost for fuel switching the system is modeled with the energy audit, the measure meets a minimum 0.80 SIR, and the building owner agrees to the conversion. - 3.
+Gas to gas replacements or system conversion: Replace the water heating system if the replacement has a minimum 0.80 SIR when modeled with the energy audit.
+The replacement water heater shall be one of the following:

+- a.
+Power vented and have a minimum .70 uniform energy factor (UEF).
+An indirect water heater working with a high-efficiency boiler system. - b.
+A heat pump water heater with an UEF of 3.3 or greater. - One of the units listed above with a solar component.
+Solar water heaters shall be modeled in the NEAT itemized Cost tab.

+Fuel switch water heater conversions: Fuel switching water heating systems from electric to gas or LP to natural gas is allowed when the total cost for fuel switching the system is modeled with the energy audit, the measure meets a minimum 0.80 SIR, and the building owner agrees to the conversion.

 Building owners may opt to replace (at their cost) existing water heating systems that do not meet a Weatherization Program measure SIR of 0.80 or better, with the actual cost counted as part of their contribution toward the weatherization of the building.
 The replacement system shall be properly sized and represent an increase in efficiency of at least 5 percent over the existing water heating system.
-The replacement shall be completed prior to the final inspection of the weatherization measures. - 4.
+The replacement shall be completed prior to the final inspection of the weatherization measures.

 Electric to electric: Model the existing water heater system for replacement if the system is not properly sized, if the water heater needs to be replaced based on safety concerns, or if there is the potential to maximize energy efficiency.
 Replace the water heating system if the replacement has a minimum 0.80 SIR when modeled with the energy audit.
-The replacement water heater shall meet one of the following standards: - a.
-An electric storage water heater with a minimum .95 EF or .93 UEF. - b.
-A heat pump water heater with an EF of 2.0 or greater. - c.
+The replacement water heater shall meet one of the following standards:

+- 1. An electric storage water heater with a minimum .95 EF or .93 UEF. - 2.
+A heat pump water heater with an EF of 2.0 or greater. - 3.
 One of the units listed above with a solar component.
 For solar water heaters, contact the HE+ Help Desk for assistance in calculating the savings costs.

-- 5. All replacement water heater(s) shall be sized properly for their intended use. - 6.
-Removal and proper disposal of the old water heater is required. - 7.
+All replacement water heater(s) shall be sized properly for their intended use.

+Removal and proper disposal of the old water heater is required.

 Affix a tag to the water heater identifying the date of installation and who the customer should call for service.
 The tag shall be prominently displayed and include the service provider's name, address, and telephone number.